Integrated Delivery Networks: Direct Contracting and Medication Management

 Integrated Delivery Networks (IDNs) continue to engage in a number of activities that can impact pharmaceutical market access.
 HIRC's report, Integrated Delivery Networks: Direct Contracting and Medication Management, reviews the landscape of direct contracting between IDNs and pharmaceutical manufacturers and examines health systems' influence over physician prescribing behavior.
 The report addresses the following questions:

-• What are the recent trends in IDNs' acquisition of pharmaceuticals?
+- What are the recent trends in IDNs' acquisition of pharmaceuticals?
 In what cases will IDNs seek to purchase medications directly from manufacturers rather than their GPO?

-• What types of direct contracts are most common and what are the range of discount/ rebate amounts?
+- What is the landscape of direct purchasing contracts between IDNs and manufacturers?
+Which therapeutic classes have the most direct contracting activity?
+What types of direct contracts are most common and what are the range of discount/ rebate amounts?
 Which manufacturers are most willing to offer direct contracts?

-• What is the status of IDN pharmacy services, including the prevalence of IDN-owned specialty pharmacies?
+- What is the status of IDN pharmacy services, including the prevalence of IDN-owned specialty pharmacies?

-• What medication management tactics do IDNs utilize and how are they enforced?
+- What medication management tactics do IDNs utilize and how are they enforced?

-• What is the status of biosimilars adoption among IDNs?
+- What is the status of biosimilars adoption among IDNs?

 Research Methodology and Report Availability.
-In December and January, HIRC surveyed 54 IDN pharmacy directors, medical directors, and senior leaders.
+In December and January, HIRC surveyed 52 IDN pharmacy directors, medical directors, and senior leaders.
 Online surveys and follow-up telephone interviews were used to gather information.
 The full report, Integrated Delivery Networks: Direct Contracting and Medication Management, is part of the Organized Providers Service, and is now available to subscribers at www.hirc.com.

 Download a PDF of these Highlights